stephenwright/shipwreck/README.md

 A simple generic web based UI for browsing any [Siren](https://github.com/kevinswiber/siren) Hypermedia API.

-Enter the API root, to see all the entities properties, links, actions, and sub-entities rendered:
+Enter an API endpoint to render all the entity's properties, links, actions, and sub-entities.

 ![entity](./images/shipwreck.entity.png)